 Why the Hawthorne Location Works for Westchester Patients

-Patients coming from Mount Pleasant, Pleasantville, Valhalla, Briarcliff Manor, and surrounding communities find the Hawthorne location practical to incorporate into a regular schedule.
-The clinic is situated at 153 Broadway, just steps from the Hawthorne train station and easily accessible from Route 9A and major parkway corridors.
+Patients coming from Mount Pleasant, Pleasantville, Valhalla, Thornwood, Briarcliff Manor, and surrounding communities find the Hawthorne location practical to incorporate into a regular schedule.
+The clinic is situated at 153 Broadway, just steps from the Hawthorne Metro-North station and easily accessible from Route 9A and the Saw Mill River Parkway corridor, and many patients pass through on their way to or from White Plains.
+Care needs to fit into real schedules, not perfect ones.

 What matters beyond convenience is the clinical approach.
 Neuropathy responds better to consistent, integrated care than to sporadic treatment, and a practice that can coordinate multiple therapies under one roof makes that consistency more achievable.